himotoyoshi/carray/docs/topics/CAWindowIterator.md

 every window), and runs one vectorized core reduction over the trailing window axes.
-So a named reduction is a single pass over a strided view — much faster than folding each window one at a time, and the reduction inherits the core `dtype` / mask / empty / epsilon contracts unchanged.
+So a named reduction is a single pass over a strided view — much faster than folding each window one at a time, and the reduction inherits the core data type / mask / empty / epsilon contracts unchanged.

 The practical consequence — which drives the [performance guidance](#performance-and-recommended-settings) below — is that the iterator itself adds essentially **no** overhead over